Understanding your Bereavement Sessions

-Attending one of our monthly or bi-monthly Information Sessions in either High Wycombe, Amersham or Aylesbury will provide you with a greater understanding of Cruse and the support available.
-Bereavement volunteers will be on hand and our colleagues will give short talks about Cruse and the aspects of grief.
+Attending one of our monthly or bi-monthly “understanding your bereavement” Sessions in either High Wycombe, Amersham or Aylesbury will provide you with a greater understanding of Cruse and the support available.
+Trained Bereavement volunteers will be on hand and our colleagues will give a presentation in regards to bereavement and what Cruse Bereavement Care can offer.

-High Wycombe sessions are held monthly/bimonthly on a Wednesday from 1.00 pm – 2.30 pm at Hughenden Garden Village, (near Morrisons), Hughenden Boulevard, High Wycombe, HP13 5GQ.
+High Wycombe sessions are held monthly on a Wednesday from 1.00 pm – 2.30 pm at Hughenden Garden Village, (near Morrisons), Hughenden Boulevard, High Wycombe, HP13 5GA.

 Please complete the enquiry form or contact us on 01494 511 117.

-Our Aylesbury Information sessions are held on a Saturday morning and Wednesday evening on a regular basis at Walton Court Community Centre, Hannon Road, Aylesbury, HP21 8TJ.
-Please complete the enquiry form or contact us on 01296 425 757.
+Our Aylesbury Information sessions are held monthly on a Monday evening from 7.00pm – 8.30pm at the Walton Court Community Centre, Hannon Road, Aylesbury, HP21 8TJ.
+Please complete the enquiry form or contact us on 01494 511117.

 At the Information Sessions you will be given the opportunity to sign up for one to one bereavement support with a caring and understanding person to talk with, in complete confidence, in your own home or in a counselling room.